Massage Therapy Clinic

 VOICEMAILS LEFT ON THE CLINIC LINE WILL BE RETURNED THE NEXT DAY THAT IS THE CLINIC IS OPEN.

 INFORMATION BELOW DESCRIBES THE NORMAL OPERATIONS OF THE CLINIC.

 The Massage Therapy Teaching Clinic offers massage therapy sessions to the Harper College community.

 For the Fall 2021 semester, the clinic will be open for clients in with hours of operation as follows:

 The clinic is closed weekends and holidays, and on days of Campus closure (for instance. inclement weather, Spring Break, etc.)

 - IF THE PANDEMIC NUMBERS SPIKE AGAIN AND THE COLLEGE CLOSES FOR IN-PERSON LEARNING, THE MASSAGE CLINIC WILL ALSO BE CLOSED AT THAT TIME.

 This schedule is subject to change based on the student enrollment in the different clinic shifts.

 Experience a relaxing, therapeutic massage at a great price.

-Our mission at the Massage Therapy Teaching Clinic is to provide a supportive environment where each student can practice their skills as they prepare for a career as a professional Massage Therapist.
+Our mission at the Massage Therapy Teaching Clinic is to provide a supportive environment where each student can practice their massage and communication skills as they prepare for a career as a professional Massage Therapist.
 The student utilizes the clinic setting as an extension of their laboratory education by combining various approaches and techniques they have learned, with the supervision and support of a Licensed Massage Therapist who is a Harper College Faculty member.